munificent/craftinginterpreters/book/calls-and-functions.md

 Our VM is getting more powerful.
 We've got functions, calls, parameters, returns.
 You can define lots of different functions that can call each other in interesting ways.
 But, ultimately, they can't really *do* anything.
-The only user visible thing a Lox program can do, regardless of its complexity, is print.
+The only user-visible thing a Lox program can do, regardless of its complexity, is print.
 To add more capabilities, we need to expose them to the user.

-A programming language implementation reaches out and touches the material world through **native functions.** If you want to be able to write programs that check the time, read user input, or access the file system, we need to add native functions -- callable from Lox but implemented in C -- that expose those capabilities.
+A programming language implementation reaches out and touches the material world through **native functions**.
+If you want to be able to write programs that check the time, read user input, or access the file system, we need to add native functions -- callable from Lox but implemented in C -- that expose those capabilities.